thunderBiscuit/blog/posts/gpg-part1.md

 sub   rsa1024 2019-09-14 [E]
 ```

 We now have a key pair available to us for the tasks below.
-The `--list-key` command outputs some meta information about the key, as well as a fingerprint (the `0E94A26389C61705D08560DFE8C2F3D9893479A7` part). (what is the fingerprint?
-What is the difference between that and the public key?)
+The `--list-key` command outputs some meta information about the key, as well as a fingerprint—the `0E94A26389C61705D08560DFE8C2F3D9893479A7` part.
+The fingerprint is a hash of the public key, and can therefore be used for identification.

 #### Exporting and Importing Keys